ratschlab/secedo/README.md

 You will need enough RAM to fit the pileups and a bit of extra - we were able to process 8K cells in 32GB of RAM, so this shouldn't be an issue.

-Take a look at [breast_cancer/variant_call.sh](https://github.com/ratschlab/scatter/blob/main/experiments/breast_cancer/variant_call.sh) for inspiration on how to use `SCATTER`.
+Take a look at [breast_cancer/variant_call.sh](https://github. com/ratschlab/secedo/blob/main/experiments/breast_cancer/variant_call.sh) for inspiration on how to use `SECEDO`.